Nonsteroidal anti-inflammatory drugs reduce the inflammation that accompanies arthritis.

 NSAIDs work by preventing an enzyme called cyclooxygenase (COX) from making hormone-like chemicals called prostaglandins.
 Prostaglandins are one of the body’s biggest contributors to inflammation.

 Your body makes two different kinds of cyclooxygenase: COX-1 helps protect your stomach lining and COX-2 plays a role in inflammation.
-Most NSAIDs – including aspirin, ibuprofen and naproxen -- are nonspecific, meaning they inhibit both COX-1 and COX-2.
+Most NSAIDs are nonspecific, meaning they interfere with both COX-1 and COX-2.
 While this helps relieve pain and inflammation, it also leaves your stomach vulnerable to ulcers and bleeding.

-A specific type of NSAID, called COX-2 selective inhibitors, block the COX-2 enzyme more than the COX-1 enzyme.
-The only COX-2 selective NSAID currently available in the United States is the prescription drug celecoxib (Celebrex).
-It is often prescribed for long-term use for people with arthritis because it may be safer for the stomach than other NSAIDs.
-But all NSAIDs, including celecoxib, carry some risk of stomach problems.
+A specific type of NSAID, called a selective COX-2 inhibitor, blocks the COX-2 enzyme more than the COX-1 enzyme.
+The only selective COX-2 NSAID currently available in the United States is the prescription drug celecoxib (Celebrex).

 Choosing an NSAID